sparkflows/sparkflows-docs/docs/rest-api-reference/dataset.rst

 Request Structure

-For Creating a datset, Id value should not be passed.
+For Updating datset, Id value should be passed.

 .. list-table::
    :widths: 10 40